gradle/gradle-enterprise-build-validation-scripts/README.md

 - `-i`, `--interactive`: Runs the script in interactive mode, providing extra context and guidance along the way

-It is recommended that you run a given script in _interactive_ mode for the first time to make yourself familiar with the flow of the experiment.
+It is recommended that you run a given script in _interactive_ mode for the first time to make yourself familiar with the flow of that experiment.
 In the example below, the script is executed interactively.

 ```bash
 ./01-validate-incremental-building.sh -i
 ```

-Once you are familiar with a given script, you can run it in _non-interactive_ mode.
+Once you are familiar with a given experiment, you can run the script in _non-interactive_ mode.
 In the example below, the script is run autonomously with the provided configuration options.

 ```bash
 ./01-validate-incremental-building.sh -r https://github.com/etiennestuder/java-ordered-properties -b master -t build
 ```

-You can also combine the _interactive_ mode with some configuration options already provided upfront, as shown in the example below.
+You can also combine the _interactive_ mode with some configuration options already provided at the time the script is invoked, as shown in the example below.

 ```bash
 ./01-validate-incremental-building.sh -i -r https://github.com/etiennestuder/java-ordered-properties